Ladder-Gaming-Network/rails_model/README.md

 (bit about layouts and styling)

-**Development, deployment, and testing**
+## Development, deployment, and testing

-We generally pushed code directly to Heroku, and later set up a better refined testing framework that we consistently ran prior to every Git update.
+We generally pushed code directly to Heroku and debugged through site logs, and later on set up a more refined testing framework that we consistently ran prior to every Git update.
+Our current Heroku version now supports our main views and controllers, a functioning database, as well as Redis and Sidekiq background servers.

-**Architecture diagram**
+## Architecture diagram

 Our project was based off of Ruby on Rails, with a PostgreSQL database and Heroku deploy.

-(List other tech)
+The views rely on HTML, CSS, Bootstrap stylesheets, and embedded Ruby.
+External APIs are called with the above gems.
 (this needs to be fetched from presentation)

-**Authors:**
+## Authors:
 - Jacob Smith - jsmith2021@brandeis.edu
 - Chris Tam - christophertam@brandeis.edu
 - Nicolas Ramirez - rami072@brandeis.edu